elchininet/ColorTranslator/README.md

 ## API

-It is not needed to specify the color model from which you are converting, the API will detect the format.
-You only need to specify to which color model you want to convert calling the specific method.
+> **Note:** The conversion to a CMYK color is made taking a random value of black as a base (in this case, taking the greater value from red, green or blue).
+When a value of black is assumed, the rest of the colors can be calculated from it.
+The result will be visually similar to the original light color, but if you try to convert it back you will not obtain the same original value.

 #### Input

-It is possible to convert from a CSS string or an object.
+The input can be a CSS string or an object:

 ###### CSS string inputs